HotosTrivia/HotosTrivia.github.io/README.md

 ## Event Details

+### Physical Events

+Since the return of in-person conferences, all our events will be held in-person.

+### Virtual Events

-The events are held entirely virtually and will be streamed on [Twitch](https://www.twitch.tv/vaastav05).
+Our first two events were held entirely virtually and will be streamed on [Twitch](https://www.twitch.tv/vaastav05).
-All participants must join the Trivia zoom meeting where they will be placed in separate breakout rooms along with their team members.
+All participants joined the Trivia zoom meeting where they were placed in separate breakout rooms along with their team members.
 Please join the zoom meeting 10 minutes before the event, so that we can begin the quiz in a timely manner.

-## Registration
+### Registration

 To participate in Systems Trivia Night, please register through this [registration form](https://forms.gle/yNyEY3ai5wrMh8dZ8).
 You can either register a full team, a partial team, or just yourself.

-### Team Structure
+## Team Structure

 Teams are max 5 people.
 You can register as a team or an individual.
 If you don’t have a team, no worries, we’ll take care of assigning you one.
 Teams that are being registered only need to register a minimum of 2 people.
 Individuals that do not register as part of teams will be placed